eternality8/TinkerBell/README.md

 - **Tool traces**: Toggle **Show tool activity panel** in the Settings dialog (or set `TINKERBELL_TOOL_ACTIVITY_PANEL=1`) when you need the debug-only LangChain trace list; it's hidden by default to maximize editing space.
 - **Scripts**: `src/tinkerbell/scripts/seed_examples.py` seeds demonstration docs; extend it when adding new showcase flows.
 - **Token inspector**: `scripts/inspect_tokens.py` compares precise (tiktoken) vs. approximate counts so you can size prompts or reproduce the data in `benchmarks/phase0_token_counts.md`.
+- **Selection ownership guardrail**: Only `src/tinkerbell/editor/**` and `ai/tools/selection_range.py` may import `SelectionRange`.
+Everything else must request spans through `editor.selection_gateway.SelectionGateway` (or stub its `SelectionSnapshotProvider`) and treat selection data as read-only. `tests/test_selection_guard.py` enforces this rule—if you see its failure, remove the import and rely on tuples/TextRange inputs instead.

 ## Roadmap & contributing